open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 If the route does not include the application root, it SHOULD be prepended to the span name.

 If the route cannot be determined, the `name` attribute MUST be set as defined in the general semantic conventions for HTTP.

-The span start time SHOULD be as close as possible to the time the server began handling the request.

-The span end time SHOULD be as close as possible to the time the server completed the response.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |